-Application ID VicSmart Property Address Applicant Description Notes Authority Decision Date Ward PLN14/0789.01 o Z 20-22 Parsons Avenue SPRINGVALE VIC 3171 CS Town Planning Services Amendments to Planning Permit No. PL M14/0789 allowing use of the land for a restricted retail premise, construction of buildings and works, a reduction of the car packing requirement and a reduction of the bicycle rate by way of the following and proceed at the south-east comer of the building, replaced by a deached pavilion structure mezzanine floor level mezzanine floor level External alterations for an internal mezzanine floor level building, including new first floor windows and replacement of loading bay roller shutter doors with glazing infill (doors & windows) Deletion of Condition 1.1 requiring predestrain access between the entrance and the footpath Revision of Condition 1.2 requiring a loading bay to be located within the building.
-Amend endorsed plans to include new breakout area and mezzanine Delegate AmendPerm 13/11/2018 Lightwood PLN17/0382 8 31 Newcomen Road SPRINGVALE VIC 3171 Archimedium Australia Pty Ltd Development of the land for two (2) double storey dwellings and one (1) single storey dwelling General Residential 1 Zone, 943sqm Delegate PlanPermit 09/11/2018 Lightwood PLN17/0457 o Z 256-264 Princes Highway DANDENONG VIC 3175 EPH Enterprises PTY LTD C/- Lisa Stubbs Contour Consultants Pty Ltd Use and development of the land for a Warehouse (Store), display of advertising signs; and alteration of access to a road in a Road Zone Category 1.
-Proposal fails to comply with Clauses 13.05, 13.07, 15.01, Clauses 21.04-3 and 21.07-4, Clauses 34.02 and 65.01.
-Delegate Refusal 01/11/2018 RedGum PLN17/0542.01 o Z 1128 Heatherton Road NOBLE PARK VIC 3174 Noble Park RSL Sub Branch Incorporated AMENDMENT TO: To display two (2) internally illuminated signs, and the display of one (1) internally illuminated and animated business identification panel sign Proposal fails to satisfy Sections 60 and 61(2) of the Planning and Environment Act 1987 Delegate Refusal 27/11/2018 Paperbark PLN17/0593 O N 2 Olive Street DANDENONG VIC 3175 Tom Motta Building Designer Development of the land for wenty-four (24) three storey dwellings Proposal has been refused by Tribunal VCAT Order P494/2018 Delegate Refusal 12/11/2018 RedGum EANTOS Ю 04/12/2018 /2018
+Application ID VicSmart Property Address Applicant Description Notes Authority Decision Date Ward PLN14/0789.01 o N 20-22 Parsons Avenue SPRINGVALE VIC 3171 CS Town Planning Services Amendments to Planning Permit No. PLN14/0789 allowing use of the land for a restricted retail premise, construction of buildings and works, a reduction of the car parking requirement and a reduction of the bloycle rate by way of the following.
+Removal of the building extension located at the south-east comer of detached pavilion structure.
+Construction of an internal mezzanine floor level with the building, replaced by a detached pavilion structure.
+Construction of an internal mezzanine floor level with strangly and replacement of building, including new first floor windows and replacement of loading bay roller shutter doors with glazing infill (doors & windows).
+Detection of Condition 1.1 requiring pedestrian access between the envirance and the footpath Revision of Condition 1.2 requiring a loading bay to be located within the building.
+Amend endorsed plans to include new breakout area and mezzanine Delegate AmendPerm 13/11/2018 Lightwood PLN17/0382 °N 31 Newcomen Road SPRINGVALE VIC 3171 Archimedium Australia Pty Ltd Development of the land for two (2) double storey dwellings and one (1) single storey dwelling General Residential 1 Zone, 943sqm Delegate PlanPermit 09/11/2018 Lightwood PLN17/0457 o Z 256-264 Princes Highway DANDENONG VIC 3175 EPH Enterprises PTY LTD C/- Lisa Stubbs Contour Consultants Pty Ltd Use and development of the land for a Warehouse (Store); display of advertising signs; and alteration of access to a road in a Road Zone Category 1.
+Proposal fails to comply with Clauses 13.05, 13.07, 15.01, Clauses 21.04.3 and 21.07-4, Clauses 34.02 and 65.01.
+Delegate Refusal 01/11/2018 RedGum PLN17/0542.01 o Z 1128 Heatherton Road NOBLE PARK VIC 3174 Noble Park RSL Sub Branch Incorporated NT TO: To display two filluminated signs, and of one (1) internally and animated business panel sign Proposal fails to satisfy Sections 60 and 61(2) of the Planning and Environment Act 1987 Delegate Refusal 27/11/2018 Paperbark PLN17/0593 °Z 2 Olive Street DANDENONG VIC 3175 Tom Motta Building Designer Development of the land for twenty-four (24) three storey dwellings Proposal has been refused by Tribunal VCAT Order P494/2018 Delegate Refusal 12/11/2018 RedGum EANTOS м 04/12/2018 /2018